Transfer:

 Digitized Files Play on All Devices

 A great strategy for backup includes multiple copies of your video files stored in multiple locations.
 If the video is shared, you have a good first step towards trustworthy backups.
-For example, if all your kids’ childhood videos have been converted, share a copy with each of them and encourage them to store a copy on their personal cloud system as well as their hard drives.
+For example, if all your kids’ childhood videos have been converted, share a copy with each of them and encourage them to store a copy on their cloud system as well as their hard drives.

 Some customers with large projects use external hard drives to store their digital videos.
 It is simple, cheap insurance to make more copies for friends and family.
 An extra copy placed in a safe-deposit box never hurts.